zzzunes/Andromeda/README.md

 Abilities are stored in <b> spell slots </b> on the bottom right corner of your screen.
 You may hold two at a time.
 If spells are left in space, they will disappear after a period of time.

+When asked for your name, type your name and then press enter.
+The text will then reveal itself.